yarisvt/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 ## Dashboard

-It's essential to note that our dashboard is built on top of our OSS, which means that the dashboard uses the Dashboard API to retrieve its data.
+It's essential to note that our Dashboard is built on top of our OSS, which means that the Dashboard uses the Dashboard API to retrieve its data.
 This means you can use the developer tools on your browser to access the API and its information.
 From here, you'll be able to see whether it's the Dashboard UI that's causing the error or if it's the API itself.

-In many cases, you'll want to expose the same analytics you see in the dashboard elsewhere or isolate if an error is on the [Gateway API]({{< ref "tyk-gateway-api" >}}) level or the [Dashboard API]({{< ref "tyk-dashboard-api" >}}) level.
+In many cases, you'll want to expose the same analytics you see in the Dashboard elsewhere or isolate if an error is on the [Gateway API]({{< ref "tyk-gateway-api" >}}) level or the [Dashboard API]({{< ref "tyk-dashboard-api" >}}) level.

 By using the browser developer tools, you can see and replicate this information through API calls.